treehouses/treehouses.github.io/pages/vi/treehouses-remote.md

 #### Congrats, you have just connected your Raspberry Pi!

-**NOTE:** The time it takes to reboot is about 2-4 minutes.
+**NOTE:** The time it takes to reboot is about 2-4 minutes

 **NOTE:** You will need to unpair, re-pair, and restart your phone evey time you use a new image version.

-**NOTE:**
-If you are experiencing frequent Bluetooth disconnects, restart your Android device and try again.
+**NOTE:** If you are experiencing frequent Bluetooth disconnects, restart your Android device and try again.
 ---
 #### Next Section: [Finding your Pi](find-pi.md)